 As of the 19.05 release, the Fair Tree algorithm is now the default, and the classic fair share algorithm is only available if PriorityFlags=NO_FAIR_TREE has been explicitly configured.

-The fair-share hierarchy represents the portions of the computing resource that have been allocated to multiple projects.
+The fair-share hierarchy represents the portion of the computing resources that have been allocated to different projects.
 These allocations are assigned to an account.
 There can be multiple levels of allocations made as allocations of a given account are further divided to sub-accounts:

 Figure 1.
 Machine Allocation

-The chart above shows the resources of the machine allocated to four accounts, A, B, C and D. Furthermore, account A's shares are further allocated to sub accounts, A1 through A4.
+The chart above shows the resources of the machine allocated to four accounts: A, B, C and D. Furthermore, account A's shares are allocated to sub-accounts A1 through A4.
 Users are granted permission (through sacctmgr) to submit jobs against specific accounts.
 If there are 10 users given equal shares in Account A3, they will each be allocated 1% of the machine.

 S = (Suser / Ssiblings) * (Saccount / Ssibling-accounts) * (Sparent / Sparent-siblings) * ...Where:

 - is the user's normalized share, between zero and one

 - are the number of shares of the account allocated to the user